sifatulrabbi/nvim/README.md

 # My Neovim configs

-> Switched over to nvim at November 20, 2023.
+> Switched over to Neovim at November 20, 2023.

 ## Configs